UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_1_Introduction/second-exploration.md

 The problem with testing this method is that it depends on the view objects (UI) as well.
 A unit test application would have to somehow instantiate the view objects as well.
 Despite efforts to factor out code, it is still not obvious how this would be achieved seamlessly.
 This is where MVVM comes in and is a topic that will be introduced in subsequent chapters.

 We tentatively met `async` and `await`.
 These C# language features were put to good effect to make sequencing of animations and delays super easy.
-Asynchronous programming was also contrasted with multithreaded programming.
-Asynchronous code is not necessarily multithreaded.
+Asynchronous programming was also contrasted with multi-threaded programming.
+Asynchronous code is not necessarily multi-threaded.

 Next, we will discuss some more layout options and some basic navigation.